Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 -

 Jumping in during the squeeze, not after the fire.
-Those black dots?
-They mean the move is loading, not launching.
-Jumping in early often leads to getting stopped out before the real breakout happens.
-Patience pays off.
+Black dots mean the move is loading, not launching.
+I missed a TSLA breakout last quarter because I jumped in too early and got stopped out before the real move.
+Patience.

 -

 Ignoring momentum direction.
-If the squeeze fires while the histogram is flat and hovering near zero, that’s a low‑conviction setup.
-You want to see clear directional momentum—above or below zero—before you commit.
+If the squeeze fires with the histogram flat near zero, that's a low-conviction setup.
+You want clear directional momentum — above or below zero — before committing.

 -

 Overusing it on lower timeframes.
-The 1‑minute and 5‑minute charts spit out a lot of signals, but they’re noisy.
-Stick with the 15‑minute, 1‑hour, and daily charts for setups that actually hold up.
+On 1-minute and 5-minute charts, the squeeze generates too many signals.
+I prefer sticking to 15-minute, 1-hour, and daily charts for setups that actually hold.

 -